DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_dmp_requirements.md

 * [UiT Principles and guidelines for managment for research data](https://en.uit.no/research/research-dataportal/art?p_document_id=729171#mod_729184 "2024-07-17")
 > The researcher must set up a Data Management Plan at an early phase of the project and preferably within six months after start-up.

-## National strategy on access and sharing of research data
+## National strategy on access to and sharing of research data
 * [Norwegian Ministry of Education and Research.
 (2017).
 National strategy on access to and sharing of research data](https://www.regjeringen.no/en/dokumenter/national-strategy-on-access-to-and-sharing-of-research-data/id2582412/ "2024-09-09")
+> * Basic principles:
-> * Research data must be as open as possible, as closed as necessary
+> ** Research data must be as open as possible, as closed as necessary
-> * Research data should be managed and curated to take full advantage of their potential
+> ** Research data should be managed and curated to take full advantage of their potential
-> * Decisions concerning archiving and data management must be taken within the research community
+> ** Decisions concerning archiving and data management must be taken within the research community
+> * Expectation:
+> ** The Government expects the research institutions to develop procedures for (i) approving data management plans and (ii) determining whether a given research project is of a type for which an individual data management plan is not necessary or suitable.

 ## Funder policies and guidelines